 The primary goal of many patients who undergo breast augmentation procedures is to maintain a natural look and feel.
-There are many factors that can influence how natural your breasts will feel post-surgery.
+There are many factors that can influence how natural your breasts will look and feel post-surgery.
 Developing a solid understanding of these variables can help you make the right pre-procedure choices.

-Implant Type (Silicone vs. Saline) and Shape (Round vs. Anatomic)
+Implant Type (Silicone vs. Saline)

+The choice between silicone or saline implants is one of the biggest decisions perspective patients face.
 The common consensus is that standard silicone implants tend to have a more natural look and feel compared to their saline counterparts.
 However, in the hands of an experienced plastic surgeon and with correct patient selection, saline implants can look and feel natural, especially if the implant is not placed too high or overfilled.

 Natural Breast Tissue